Cloud Strife: Designs

 In addition to testing models ported from Square's 1995 SIGGRAPH demo, Nomura and several other artists created new characters for Final Fantasy VII, including an early design of Cloud.
 Impressed with Nomura's illustrations and detailed handwritten notes for Final Fantasy V and VI, Sakaguchi tasked him with designing Final Fantasy VIIs main characters.

 Nomura's notes listed Cloud's job as magic swordsman (魔法剣士, mahō kenshi).
 Cloud's design underwent several revisions.
 Nomura's first draft of Cloud featured slicked-back black hair to contrast with the long silver hair of the game's primary antagonist, Sephiroth, and to minimize the model's polygon count.
 However, to make Cloud stand out more and emphasize his role as the game's lead protagonist, Nomura altered Cloud's design to give him spiky blond hair.
 Nomura also made Cloud taller than he appeared in the SGI Onyx demo, while a discarded iteration drawn "more on the realistic side" depicted Cloud with a taller head and body and more muscular physique.

 Yoshitaka Amano, who handled character illustrations for previous Final Fantasy titles, painted promotional images for the game by taking Nomura's "drawings and put[ting his] own spin on them".
 According to Amano, because of the hardware limitations of the PlayStation, the platform Square had settled on for Final Fantasy VII, characters could not be rendered realistically.
 Amano thought that Cloud's baggy pants, which taper at the bottom, reflected a "very ...
 Japanese style", resembling the silhouette of a hakama.

-Early renditions of Cloud's weapon, the Buster Sword (バスターソード, Basutā Sōdo), depicted a smaller, thinner blade.
-Variations included additions such as a small chain connected to the pommel, magnets securing the blade to Cloud's back, and a more detailed design resembling a "Western-style sword".
-The Buster Sword's blade grew in subsequent illustrations, and Nomura called it "the Giant Kitchen Knife", envisioning it as unrefined steel.
+Early renditions of Cloud's weapon, the Buster Sword depicted a smaller, thinner blade.
 Square's staff conceived of a minigame involving Cloud driving a motorcycle at the start of the game's development, and Nomura's illustrations included Cloud riding a "Hardy-Daytona" (ハーディ＝デイトナ, Hādi-Deitona), a Shinra motorcycle based on a real-life motorbike, the Yamaha VMAX.